Create your Legacy

 Members of the Lincoln Honor Roll Society are inscribed into a special ledger book that lists this type of gift going back to the nineteenth century—when President Abraham Lincoln was an honorary member of the then Chicago Historical Society.
 Other names inscribed include Henry D. Gilpin, whose gift made in 1860 helped the institution rebound after the devastating 1871 Great Chicago Fire, when Society’s building and its collections were destroyed.

-For more information on planned giving options and/or to request a confidential meeting, please contact Michael Anderson, director of institutional advancement, at 312.799.2142 or [email protected]
+For more information on planned giving options and/or to request a confidential meeting, please contact Michael Anderson, vice president of external engagement and development, at 312.799.2142 or [email protected]

 If you’ve already made plans to give a legacy gift to the Chicago History Museum, we’d like the opportunity to thank you!
 Please call us to let us know of your generosity and to join the Lincoln Honor Roll Society at CHM as many have before you.